Quiz: Can you defend against XSS vulnerability?

 Solution: Again, the escaping rules for JavaScript strings apply here, but

-unlike the previous context where HTML entities were not escaped, here they are
+unlike the previous context where HTML entities were not used, here they are

 replace the special characters ("